 Ah, the burden of being a writer.
 There are many writing pitfalls you can fall into if you aren’t careful, and even the most practiced and accomplished writers slip sometimes.
 But when you look out for these common mistakes, it’s much easier to prevent yourself from making them.

 This article features some of those common fiction writing pitfalls to look out for in your writing journey, as well as some tips for avoiding them.

 Disclaimer: Writing is always subjective.
 This advice will not apply to every single situation ever, especially if you write experimentally and like using or subverting common tropes or writer habits.
-Take everything with a grain of salt, as they’re just meant to be pitfalls you may be able to recognize in your own writing and realize, “Hey, I do this a lot and my writing actually feels better when I don’t do it.
+Take everything with a grain of salt, as they’re just meant to be writing pitfalls you may be able to recognize in your own work and realize, “Hey, I do this a lot and my writing actually feels better when I don’t do it.
 Let me stop that.”

-The Dreaded Exposition Dump
+Hitting Readers With The Dreaded Exposition Dump